Dan J. Harkey

 Understanding the various loan types is crucial for a financial services provider.
 It empowers them to tap into their network of relationships as a referral source, benefiting their clients and enhancing their knowledge and expertise.

-Their clients who own real estate may need a source of financing when their bank says "no." That source for real estate loans is called private money or hard money financing.
-Private-party investors with the capital to lend out will invest in the loan as the lender, expecting a reasonable yield or return on investment.
-A borrower will offer the security of their real property through a recorded trust deed.
-Investors will lend money and receive a promissory note and deed of trust as security to hold in personal possession.
-Usually, private money loans are relatively short-term, under 5 years, while borrowers need time to improve their financial position to obtain a bank loan.
+Their clients who own real estate may need a source of financing when their bank says "no.” That source for real estate loans is called private money or hard money financing.
+Private-party investors with capital to lend will invest in the loans as lenders, expecting a reasonable yield or return on their investment.
+A Borrower will offer the security of their real property through a recorded trust deed.
+Investors will lend money and receive a promissory note and a deed of trust as security to be held in personal possession.
+Typically, private money loans are relatively short-term, lasting years, whereas borrowers often need time to improve their financial position before obtaining a bank loan.

 Brokers specializing in real estate-secured loans are a source of private money loans.
 They solicit borrowers needing loans and private investors with capital to lend.
-A prospective borrower is prequalified to determine whether they have verifiable real property equity.
-If the borrower requests a loan, a due diligence process is started to complete a package containing adequate documentation to present to private investors.
+A prospective Borrower is prequalified to determine whether they have verifiable equity in real property.
+If the Borrower requests a loan, a due diligence process is initiated to compile a comprehensive package containing adequate documentation to present to private investors.
 This is done to assist the prospective investor in making an informed investment decision.

 Reasons that borrowers prefer loans from private sources rather than banks may include the following: